Article & Research by Allison Garton:

 Earl’s greatest labor of love was never completed – his Castle Rock.
 On the 3-acre parcel overlooking Lake Wohlford and Bear Valley, Earl cleared a homesite and started building… from scratch.
 The stone was quarried on-site to build retaining walls and steps, but construction was abruptly halted when Ava became suspicious of Earl’s long absences and accused him of infidelity.
 Ava and Earl had no children, but there is one very strong statement of their love for each other still visible – his-and-her seats carved into boulders with a perfect view of the sunset over Lake Wohlford.

 Today, roughly 200 people live behind the resort.
-Out of respect for their privacy, we will not reveal the exact location of Castle Rock.
+Out of respect for their privacy, we will not reveal the exact location of this spot.

 There were two beautiful seats made out of boulders.
 Amazing!!